viveksacademia4git/InternetSecurity/README.md

 # Internet Security Implementation

-### Port Scanning
+### JAVA Port Scanning
-Java Application to scan the standard ports and the other port of the url
+Java Application to scan the standard ports and the other port of the url [link](https://github.com/viveksacademia4git/InternetSecurity/tree/master/JavaPortScanning)